 Guide for importing references into Refworks:

-Here are examples of how to import citations in Academic Search Complete and in Web of Science:
+Academic Search Complete and Web of Science:

 Academic Search Complete (An Ebsco database):